Eco Living Guide

 Bamboo Paper Towels (Reusable Rolls)

 These are essentially thin bamboo-fiber cloths on a roll.
-Each sheet can be washed and reused 80-100 times according to manufacturers.
-In practice, we got about 50 solid uses per sheet before they started thinning.
+Each sheet can be washed and reused 80--100 times according to manufacturers.
+In our testing, we got about 50 solid uses per sheet before they started thinning.
 That still replaces roughly 50 disposable paper towels per sheet, which adds up fast.

 Bathroom Essentials